 Ms. Queirós has successfully represented clients across a broad spectrum of investment treaty disputes, commercial arbitration proceedings under various arbitral institutions, and English High Court litigation (including antitrust follow-on litigation).
 She also has worked on complex cross-border investigations.

-Ms. Queirós has particular experience acting in Spanish-language disputes in Europe and Latin America.
+She has particular experience acting in Spanish-language disputes in Europe and Latin America.
+In recognition of her work in litigation, Ms. Queirós was named one of Best Lawyers’ 2023 Ones To Watch.

 Ms. Queiros' notable recent representations include: